Prizes and bursaries

 - Clarity and quality of presentation.

-- Reimbursement of travel expenses to attend the scientific meeting is subject to submission of receipts
+- The winner will receive reimbursement of travel expenses to attend the scientific meeting, which is subject to submission of receipts.

 - You will have made a major contribution to the project.
 This may be in the form of a standalone project or a defined part of an ongoing project by a supervisor.
 Your entry should be accompanied by a letter from the supervisor describing to what stages (design, development of methodology, data collection, data analysis and interpretation of data) you have made contributions and to what extent.
 An entry will not be accepted without this information.